 “It’s very ethnically diverse and reflects Jersey City as a whole,” she said.

 During the presser, is was also noted that undocumented immigrants are reluctant to fill the Census out, in part due to a language barrier.

 “Those with the least need the Census the most.
-It’s up to us to try to get things moving,” Hoboken Freeholder Anthony Romano (D-5) said.
+It’s up to us to try to get things moving,” Hoboken Freeholder Anthony Romano (D-5) added.